ahmedayyad-dev/EHkBot/README.md

    - Install Python 3.10.12 using pyenv
    - Set up a virtual environment
    - Install all required dependencies
-   - Start the bot in a screen session
+   - Create and start the bot as a systemd service

 ### What You Need Before Installation: